simplic/documentation/dev/api_core/code_samples/Log.md

-# Working with the logging system
+# Working with the log system

 In this code sample we will show how to write into the logging system.
 The system will automatically write the output to the database (`ESS_MS_Intern_Exception`) and the file-system `%localappdata%\Simplic\<section>\Log`.
 The default section is named `default`.
 ## Required Modules